gianpaj/cartrawler.github.io/_collections/_section_ios/inpathReservation.md

 Following the Inpath process, a payload is returned in JSON Format, this JSON can later be used to make a reservation with our backend system.

 The OTA message will contain a list of placeholder fields which are preset to default values.
-It is expected that these fields are overridden with meaningful booking data and the message is processed directly with our endpoint.
+It is expected that these fields are overridden with meaningful booking data and the message is processed directly with our OTA_VehResRQ endpoint.

-Full details on reservation endpoint and our API in general can be found in our <a href="http://docs.cartrawler.com/docs/xml/">API Docs</a>.
+Full details on using the OTA_VehResRQ endpoint and our API in general can be found in our <a href="http://docs.cartrawler.com/docs/xml/">API Docs</a>.

 **Payload Structure**